Universal relation between $C_{T}$ and the CFT Weyl anomaly

-We first determine a universal relation by examining holographic data obtained from two distinct computations.
-On the one hand, the holographic computation of $C_T$ in bulk Einstein gravity involves the AdS background radius and the Planck length.
+We first determine the precise relation by examining holographic data obtained from two distinct computations.
+On the one hand, the holographic computation of $C_T$ in bulk Einstein gravity involves the Anti-de~Sitter (AdS) background radius and the Planck length.
 On the other hand, we report the coefficient of the quadratic term in the Weyl tensor of the corresponding holographic Weyl anomaly, which is essentially given by the $Q$-curvature.
-We then make use of the Chern-Gauss-Bonnet theorem of Case et al.~\cite{Case:2024oih} on compact Einstein manifolds to pinpoint the precise relation between $Q$-curvature and the Weyl invariant relevant for our analysis.
-This coefficient is expressed in terms of the AdS radius and Planck's length.
+We then make use of the Chern--Gauss--Bonnet theorem by Case et al.~\cite{Case:2024oih} on compact Einstein manifolds to pinpoint the precise relation between the $Q$-curvature and the Weyl invariant relevant for our analysis.
+This coefficient is expressed in terms of the AdS radius and the Planck length.
 Eliminating the two-dimensional quantities, we end up with the algebraic relation between the two coefficients of the CFT data.